You're Not as Important as You Think You Are

 [Confession: one of my biggest pet peeves when I was working in libraries pre-masters degree was when professional librarians had little understanding of the library outside their own position and therefore wouldn't (couldn't?) help with things that were outside their job descriptions.
 Yes, sometimes in a larger library that's just the way it goes, but shouldn't we all at least understand the basics of how a library works?]

 There are some days when I'm cleaning up gecko poop and loads of red dust with toilet paper (because that's all we have to clean with) or chasing chickens out of the library and I wonder why on Earth I am here.
 I wonder if librarians in the US know how lucky they are.
-But then I am reminded it is these types of experiences that: 1. make good stories and 2. teach me both humility and that the world does not revolve around me
+But then I am reminded it is these types of experiences that: 1. make good stories and 2. teach me both humility and that the world does not revolve around me.

 Who am I not to do those things?
 Am I so important I can't do what needs to be done?
 My title doesn't make me extra-important or exempt me from doing the work that needs to be done.